 If you are going to see Lucy, why not stop for a treat at The Other Lucy?
 The Other Lucy Beach Grille serves breakfast, lunch, cold drinks, and frozen treats, all under $10.
 This is the perfect place to enjoy ice cream or Philadelphia Water Ice while admiring Lucy in the background.
 Or it’s a great spot to have a quick breakfast before hitting the nearby beach.
 The restaurant also works with H.O.P.E., a non-profit that helps individuals with learning disabilities.

 What to know before you visit Lucy in Margate

-When you visit Lucy the Elephant, plan for a stop at the beach since it’s in Josephine Harron Park next to the shoreline.
+When you visit Lucy the Elephant, plan to stop at the beach since it’s in Josephine Harron Park next to the shoreline.
 You can also bring a picnic lunch and let the kids run around—the park is fenced-in, and picnic tables are available for relaxing or eating outside.
-It’s free to visit the grounds and gift shop, but expect to pay an entry fee and more for a guided tour (offered every 45 minutes).
-During construction, it’s best to check ahead for hours as all hours of operation are subject to change.
+Visiting the grounds and gift shop is free, but expect to pay an entry fee and more for a guided tour (offered every 45 minutes).
 Looking for more to do after you visit this monumental elephant?
 A Longport, NJ playground is nearby and listed on our Best Beach Playgrounds in New Jersey.
 Or take a 20-minute ride out to Storybook Land, a spot featured on our guide of NJ Attractions to Do in NJ.
 In July, save the date for Lucy’s birthday with an all-day festival.
 If you can’t make it out to this monumental elephant, you can shop online for Lucy goodies like pottery, t-shirts, and Lucy collectibles.
 Lucy also loves extra help, sign up to volunteer, donate or even host a private event at this historical site.

 Lucy the Elephant